We were doing a turn combination in my V's class that proved rather challenging, even though it wasn't all that difficult.

 It's amazing what can happen in a year.

 And the fact that they're real people just doing what they love is what makes me not only love them, but respect them.
 They are normal people, and they inspire other normal people.
 And this is what I hope to be like.
-And I had this worded perfectly in my head at 4:30 this morning as I fell asleep, so bare with me because I'm struggling to remember how it went now.

 I know that they already saw 5 other cities worth of people, and that they have tons more ahead.
 I know that in the city I was attended, I was only one person out of a hundred.
 But for that moment, for that minute, they looked at me, they spoke to me, they cared about me.
 They made everything I felt this entire season of dances more real than I could have ever hoped.
 They connected with me, and I felt like I could do anything.
 That my point on this earth will be a good one, that I'll accomplish everything I need to, that I can be that person to someone one day.